syncfusion-content/xamarin-docs/Xamarin/SfSwitch/gettingstarted.md

 Syncfusion.Buttons.XForms.dll<br/>Syncfusion.Buttons.XForms.UWP.dll<br/>Syncfusion.Core.XForms.dll<br/>Syncfusion.Core.XForms.UWP.dll<br/>Syncfusion.Licensing.dll<br/><br/></td></tr>
 </table>

+N> To know more about obtaining our components, refer to these links for [Mac](https://help.syncfusion.com/xamarin/introduction/download-and-installation/mac/) and [Windows](https://help.syncfusion.com/xamarin/introduction/download-and-installation/windows/).

+I> Starting with v16.2.0.x, if you reference Syncfusion assemblies from the trial setup or from the NuGet feed, you also have to include a license key in your projects.
+Please refer to [Syncfusion license key](https://help.syncfusion.com/common/essential-studio/licensing/license-key/) to know about registering Syncfusion license key in your Xamarin application to use our components.

 ## Launching an application on each platform with SfSwitch

 To use the SfSwitch inside an application, each platform application requires some additional configurations.
 The configurations vary from platform to platform and is discussed in the following sections:

+N> If you are adding the references from toolbox, below steps are not needed.

 **iOS**